Parritz/BadAppleJS/README.md

 npm i
 ```

-Run this to start it.
+Run this to start it
 ```
 node index.js
 ```